madnuttah/unbound-docker/doc/DETAILS.md

 ## About this Image

-This feature-rich Unbound Docker container image is based on Alpine Linux with focus on security, performance and a small image size.
+This innovative and feature-rich Unbound Docker container image is based on Alpine Linux with focus on security, performance and a small image size.

+As it leaves nothing to be desired, it is perfectly suited for professional and personal use alike.

 The Unbound process runs in the context of a non-root user, makes use of unprivileged ports (5335 tcp/udp) and the image is built using a secure [distroless](https://hackernoon.com/distroless-containers-hype-or-true-value-2rfl3wat) scratch image with the absolute minimum of content needed to make the operating system and Unbound run flawlessly with a lowest possible attack surface.